MTV's 'Jersey Shore' house now available for rent in Seaside Heights

-The original cast members, including Snooki, the Situation, Pauly D and JWoww, all stayed in the house during the show's original run.
-It looks exactly as it did when they lived there, even down to the infamous duck phone.
+The original cast members - including Snooki, the Situation, DJ Pauly D and JWoww - all stayed in the house during the show's original run and it looks exactly as it did when they lived there, even down to the infamous duck phone.

 If you want to get the full GTL experience, rates are around $3,000 a night.